This article is also available in: Português Español

 Portugal’s swift rise from a nation in shambles to prime example is remarkable.
 Costa gave hope and pride back to the people after the country was shaken to its foundation by the EU’s austerity programs and the failed previous government.

-No right wing populists
+A nation without right wing populists

-In the current political climate, which is full of optimism, the Right cannot get a foothold – patriotism as is claimed by the Left.
+In the current political climate, which is full of optimism, the Right cannot get a foothold –patriotism as is claimed by the Left.

 “If young Europeans are radicalized in city districts that were economically left behind, we have to answer with social policy measures”, Costa summarized his agenda in an interview with the german newspaper “Spiegel“.